Gerard-170/Gerard-170/README.md

 - 👋 Hi, I’m @Gerard-170
-- 👀 I’m interested in Cybersecurity, Embedded Systems and ML
+- 👀 I’m interested in, Embedded Systems, Digital Design and NLP
-- 🌱 I’m currently learning ML and SQL
+- 🌱 I’m currently learning NLP and FPGA
-- 💞️ I’m looking to collaborate on Data collecting and Models
+- 💞️ I’m looking to collaborate on AI for climate change and NLP Models for embedded systems
 - 📫 How to reach me email: gerardohuerta1705@gmail.com

 <!---